Negend/Do-it-Too/PLANNER.md

   	   * url must be valid url or file must be valid file
   	   * rating is 1-5 starting with 5 (buttons with js)
   	   * no swear words

-* bonus table of comments sharing secondary key user id and picture id.
+  * extra table for members including their date user name id and password

-##woah!
+##MVP
 Targets in order of wishful thinking starting from easiest

 * mvp will be giving users an abilty to post pictures with editable ratings
 * having certain pictures posted appear on  specific pages
-* make it look sexy
+* make it look goood
 * make user membership
 * ability to see all pictures posted by specific user
 * comment section

-##progress
-styling baby